Project Fairytale Tiara Quilt

 Then do a larger stipple or meandering pattern over the pieced border using a pastel variegated thread.

-Tip: The TruStitch for the Tiara can be very helpful for this step, as the stitch regulator will make sure your stitch length is consistent when stitching speed may not be even.
+Tip: The TruStitch for the Tiara can be very helpful for this step, as the stitch regulator will make sure your stitch length is consistent.

 Once the quilting is finished, do not cut off the excess fabric.
 Carefully with scissors, trim off the excess batting only.

 Measure and mark the backing fabric 1” from the edge of the finished quilt top all the way around.
 Trim to 1”.
-This excess fabric will wrap around the quilt and become your binding.
+This excess fabric will become your binding.

 To form the binding, fold the 1” of backing fabric over 1/2” towards the quilt top and press.